Shell Oil Tower, later Bulova Tower, was once located just east of where Princes’ Blvd and Nunavut Rd intersect today at Exhibition Place in Toronto.

 In the early years of the tower, Shell Oil Company put on a display at Christmas time.
 From The Princes’ Gates, families followed the Avenue of Lights to Shell Oil Tower, where a tall tree decorated with thousands of lights stood in front of the red-lit glass column.
 Santa greeted the children, and they were given gifts of candy.

-In 1965, the analog clock on the Shell Oil Tower was changed to digital.
+In 1965, the analog clocks on the Shell Oil Tower were changed to digital.

 The Bulova Tower

 In 1973, Bulova took over the sponsorship of the tower, and the name and logo were updated.
 The clock remained in its original yellow and red colours until the late 1970s, when it was changed to light blue and white.